Emergency Procedures for Tenants and Property Managers

 No landlord wants the phone to ring at 3 a.m. with a tenant or the police reporting an emergency.
-But the more tenants you have, the more likely it is that problems will happen outside the regular work day.
-As you add properties to your portfolio and are dealing with an increasing number of tenants, a systematic plan for handling after-hours emergencies becomes critical.
+But the more tenants you have, the more likely it is that problems will happen outside the regular workday.
+As you add properties to your portfolio and deal with an increasing number of tenants, a systematic plan for after-hours handling emergencies becomes critical.

-After hours emergency protocols or plans detail how your tenants should deal with a variety of emergency issues, including when and how to contact you and when they should call 911 or the police.
-Depending on your level of experience and how many tenant issues you’ve had to resolve, anticipating what might go wrong can be a challenge.
+After-hours emergency protocols or plans detail how your tenants should deal with various emergency issues, including when and how to contact you and when they should call 911 or the police.
+Depending on your level of experience and how many tenant issues you’ve had to resolve, anticipating what might go wrong can be challenging.
 Professional property managers can use their wealth of experience to help you create an effective, comprehensive plan to use with your tenants.
 And, they can also be the ones to deal with the after-hours calls and the headaches that come with them.

 Develop an Emergency Procedures for Tenants